Technical Information

 When choosing a Bracket for a TV there are a few things that need to be considered:

-- The location of the VESA mounting holes at the back of the TV.
+- The position of the VESA mounting holes on the back of the TV.

-- The dimensions of the VESA mounting holes at the back of the TV.
+- The size and pattern of the VESA mounting holes on the back of the TV.

-- If the wall is Brick, plaster or has metal studs.
+- The wall type - whether it brick, plaster, or has metal studs.

 The TV Manual will specify the weight of the TV without the stands and also have the Video Electronics Standards Association (VESA) information by showing a picture with two numbers like 400 x 200 for example or it will specify the sizes.
 The numbers shown are measured 'horizontal distance x vertical distance.
 All our TV brackets have a VESA guide at the back of the packaging showing the different configurations the bracket will be suitable for.